MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-migration-spd.md

 ms.assetid:
 description: Overview Migrate your SharePoint Designer 2010 & 2013 created workflows to Microsoft 365 using the SharePoint Migration Tool (SPMT)"
 ---
-# Migrate SharePoint Designer workflows to Power Automate
+# SharePoint Designer 2010 & 2013 workflow migrations to Power Automate

-SharePoint Designer 2010 and 2013 created workflows are supported.
+The SharePoint Migration Tool (SPMT) 4.1 now supports the migration of SharePoint Designer (SPD) 2010 & 2013 workflows.

+**Actions** are the main elements that form a workflow definition.
+The current release of SPMT can migrate some commonly used actions, but not all are currently supported.
+Future releases of SPMT will support more SPD actions.

 ## Actions

-Actions are the main elements forming a workflow definition.
-Some commonly used actions can be migrated by the current release of migration tool, some actions aren't migrated.
-The number of supported actions will increase in the future release.

 |Workflow action category|Workflow action |Workflow version|Flow action in Power Automate|
 |:-----|:-----|:-----|:-----|